DirectoryTree/Watchdog/README.md

 🚨 **Get alerted when important things happen**

-Watchdog notifies you of changes that affect security, such as account lockouts and changes to passwords, groups, users, and more.
+Watchdog notifies you of changes that affect security, such as:

+- Password changes
+- Account lockouts
+- Account expiry
+- Account enablement & disablement
+- Group and membership changes
+- And more.

 ---